sh32dwe/WiDS-5.0-mentorship/week1/Readme.md

  * [[PyTorch – PyTorch Beginner Series]](https://www.youtube.com/playlist?list=PL_lsbAsL_o2CTlGHgMxNrKhzP97BaG9ZN)
  * [[Official PyTorch Documentation]](https://docs.pytorch.org/docs/stable/index.html) : Always go through the documentation to understand and fix your errors, you can use ChatGPT/Microsoft Bing/Copilot for Code Error Correction too, however, it gets too easy then :)

-## Image Preprocessing
+## Image Preprocessing and Transformation
-This is one of the most important parts of the Computer Vision pipeline.
+Image Preprocessing is one of the most important parts of the Computer Vision pipeline.
 Preprocessing prepares raw images into forms suitable for training.

 ### 🔧 Key Elements of Image Preprocessing